 I love to build.
 To face the challenge of creation.
-The blank page staring back at me at nights, the unsaved vim document haunting me—challenging me—to code.
+The blank page staring back at me at night, the unsaved vim document haunting me—challenging me—to code.
 The empty Sketch canvas daring me to dream.

 How do I work?

-I don’t believe in schedules or, necessarily, in work-life balance, but I do think people should be free to define their priorities and focus on what matters to them.
+I don't believe in schedules or, necessarily, in work-life balance, but I do think people should be free to define their own priorities and focus on what matters to them.

 When do I work?